jrehor/kcc/README.md

 <a name="style-bad"></a>

-Expanding on the subject of space|time tradeoff in modern software industry, we need to add that by writing **bad code** you are wasting everybody's time and space directly, including your own, and that is not ok, so don't. **Avoid writing new source code** as much as you can — there is too much of it written already into the world, and most of it **extremely bad**.
-Decrease entropy of the Universe by destroying all inessential source code within your reach, good or bad, yours or not, and typing as little new source code into the Universe as you can.
+Expanding on the previous subject, it is important to add that by writing **bad code** you are wasting everybody's time and space, including your own, so don't. **Avoid writing code** as much as you can — there is too much of it written already into the world, and most of it pretty bad.
+Decrease entropy by destroying all inessential source code within your reach, good or bad, yours or not.

-But if you are forced to, please write:
+But if you absolutely have to, please write:

 * useful, secure,
 * compact, maintainable,